taxjarsam/taxjar-developers/source/integrations/guides/xero.md

 From there, Xero accounts for your sales tax payment.
 Your business books are accurate, your balance sheet reflects the true status of your business, and an hours-long sales tax hassle was taken care of in a matter of minutes!

-If you have additional questions or need help integrating your Acumatica and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.
+If you have additional questions or need help integrating your Xero and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.